Influence of the β– Radiation/ Cold Atmospheric Pressure Plasma

 Materials, (2021) 14. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7795023/

-One of the most common applications of cold plasma is the activation of polyolefines, such as polypropylene (PP) prior to an adhesive process.
-Bednarik et al. performed a comparative study on the effectiveness of cold atmospheric plasma and β– -irradiation on the wetting contact angle, free surface energy, its polar component and the adhesive properties.
+One of the most common applications of cold atmospheric pressure plasma is the activation of polyolefines, such as polypropylene (PP) prior to an adhesive process.
+Bednarik et al. performed a comparative study on the influence and effectiveness of cold atmospheric pressure plasma and β– -radiation on the wetting contact angle, free surface energy, its polar component and the adhesive properties.

 For the investigation, two systems were applied to activate the PP surface, for the cold plasma activation the piezobrush® PZ3 (relyon plasma, Germany) and for the β– -radiation (accelerated electrons) a Rhodotron high-voltage accelerator (Tongeren, Belgium), which presented the maximum energy of 10 MeV was applied.
 Different power settings respectively dose settings were applied.
 The surface energy could be increased for all dose/power settings compared to the reference, with the highest values of the surface energy of 54.4 mN/m achieved with the plasma treatment.
 Especially the polar fraction could be increased with both pre-treatments.